glixingxian/Design-Pattern/strategy_pattern/README.md

 In fact, we could choose "if else" to realize this.
 But this will cause the following problems:

-* Everytime you add a new algorithm/strategy, you need to change the code on client side.
+* Every time you add a new algorithm/strategy, you need to change the code on client side.

 * Many "If ... else ..." in your code, code maintenance will be more difficult.